17 Beautiful Picnic Spots in the Blue Mountains

 Location: – open Google map location

-There are plenty of shops in Blackheath where you can pick up some takeaway sandwiches if you have not packed a picnic lunch.
+In Blackheath, there are plenty of shops where you can pick up some takeaway sandwiches if you have not packed lunch.

 Evans and Valley View Lookout